Flow Bots

 Communicate with your customers faster and more consistently.

-Prepare automated responses based on specific scenarios.
+Prepare automated responses for specific scenarios.

 Easily design flows using visual building blocks.